microsoft/vscode-docs/docs/languages/typescript.md

 ## Transpiling TypeScript into JavaScript

 VS Code integrates with `tsc` through our integrated [task runner](/docs/editor/tasks.md).
 We can use this to transpile `.ts` files into `.js` files.
-Another benefit of using VS Code tasks is that you get integrated error and warning detection displayed in the [Problems]/docs/editor/editingevolved.md#errors-warnings) panel.
+Another benefit of using VS Code tasks is that you get integrated error and warning detection displayed in the [Problems](/docs/editor/editingevolved.md#errors-warnings) panel.
 Let's walk through transpiling a simple TypeScript Hello World program.

+>**Tip:** If you don't have the TypeScript compiler installed, you can [get it here](https://www.typescriptlang.org/).

 ### Step 1: Create a simple TS file